Harrison Bader Player Props: Yankees vs. Rays

 - Bader hit .250 with 10 doubles, three triples, five home runs and 15 walks.

-- Bader drove in a run in 25 games last season out of 95 (26.3%), including multiple RBIs in 9.5% of those games (nine times) and three or more RBIs on two occasions..
+- Bader drove in a run in 26.3% of his games last year (25 of 95), with more than one RBI in nine of those contests (9.5%).
+He had three or more RBIs in two games.

 - He came around to score 35 times in 95 games (36.8%) last season, including 10 occasions when he scored more than once (10.5%).